Entry to the Vatican Museums, the Sistine Chapel, St. Peter's Basilica and the Vatican Gardens is permitted only to appropriately dressed visitors.

-The use of tripods, stands and/or professional equipment is not allowed; any eventual use must be authorised by the Directorate of the Vatican Museums.
+The use of tripods, stands and/or professional equipment is not allowed; any eventual use must be authorised by the Directorate of the Museums and Cultural Heritage.

 The use of telescopic "selfie sticks" is forbidden.
 In the Sistine Chapel it is forbidden to take photographs or films with any type of electronic equipment.
 The guard staffis authorised to request the immediate cancellation, in their presence, of video or photographic material produced in contravention of this rule.

 With respect for and in view of the sanctity of the location, during the visit to the Sistine Chapel visitors are kindly requested to observe absolute silence.

 Guided tour groups, although equipped with radio headsets, will receive all the relevant art-historical information prior to their entry in the Sistine Chapel.
 For this purpose, totem touch screens are available to authorised educational guides to illustrate to visitors what they will subsequently admire in silence.

 A number of informative panels rich in details on the sacred Chapel and other areas of the Museum are available to individual visitors along the exhibition itinerary (Courtyard of the Pine Cone and Square Garden).

 Special authorisation from the Directorate of the Museums and Cultural Heritage is required for the reproduction or drawing of the works on display (solely and exclusively in pencil).